GuilhermeCunha79/LMS_MicroserviceArchitecture/psoft-project-2024-g1/Docs/GlobalArtifacts/RelevantDocumentsIteration2/TechnicalMemos/Microservices separation/TechnicalMemo1.1.md

 ## Pending Issues
 1. **Impact Analysis**: A detailed analysis of how existing functionalities will be impacted by the separation of microservices is needed.
 This includes reviewing the interaction patterns between services and potential changes required for API development.
 2. **Service Boundaries Refinement**: Additional work is required to refine the boundaries of each service to ensure they align with the business needs while avoiding unnecessary overlap or fragmentation.
-3. **Configuration and Communication**: Determining the best communication strategy (REST vs. messaging queues) and ensuring appropriate configuration management for each service will require additional planning.
-4. **Service Dependencies**: Identifying shared resources or data models between services and determining how these dependencies will be managed (e.g., data consistency across services).

-By separating the system into microservices with well-defined domains, we aim to provide a more flexible, scalable, and maintainable solution that can grow with the organization’s needs.